patrickfav/uber-adb-tools/README.md

 #### Starting custom intents

-When using the `--reportDebugIntent` argument you first have to provide an package filter string (see uninstall) and then a series of arguments describing the activity/service/etc. to start.
-These arguments are intenally append to a `adb shell am ...` command, therefore use the same syntax, eg. start to `start` an activity with intent params and `startservice` to start an service.
-For details on the intent syntax see https://developer.android.com/studio/command-line/shell.html#IntentSpec.
+When using the `--reportDebugIntent` argument you first have to provide a package filter string (see uninstall) and then a series of arguments describing the activity/service/etc. to start.
+These arguments are internally appended to a `adb shell am ...` command, therefore use the same syntax, eg. start to `start` an activity with intent params and `startservice` to start an service.
+For details on the intent syntax, see https://developer.android.com/studio/command-line/shell.html#IntentSpec.

 An example on how to use this: